frePPLe/frepple/doc/installation-guide/linux-binaries.rst

      frepplectl migrate

+   Note that the frepplectl command is only accessible to members of the "frepple" linux group.
+You'll need to assure you are member of that group or run the command as superuser.

 #. **Optionally, load the demo dataset**

    On a first installation, you may choose to install the demo dataset.